Mazen-Ghanaym/Session-content/SQL-TROSC/sql-trosc.md

 - **[Foreign key](#foreign-key)**.
 -------------------------------------------------------------------------
 ### Introduction
-In the past databases didn't exist and they used flat-file and spreadsheets to store data but this is not efficient and there are more data redundancy and leak of data concurrency.
-So they came up with the concept of database and RDBMS to reduce data redundancy and make it easier to manipulate data.
-They developed SQL(structure query language) to facilitate manipulating data to create, read, update, and delete (CRUD).
+In the earlier days, databases were non-existent, and organizations relied on flat-files and spreadsheets to store data.
+However, this approach proved inefficient, leading to increased data redundancy and a lack of data concurrency.
+Recognizing these challenges, the concept of databases and Relational Database Management Systems (RDBMS) was introduced.
+The primary goal was to minimize data redundancy and enhance the ease of data manipulation.
+To achieve this, the Structured Query Language (SQL) was developed, offering a powerful toolset for creating, reading, updating, and deleting data (CRUD operations)

 ------------------------------------------------------------------------
 ### SQL Data types
 - Number
     1. NUMBER.
-    1. NUMBER(number of digits).
+    2. NUMBER(number of digits).
-    1. NUMBER(number of digits, number of digits after floating point).
+    3. NUMBER(number of digits, number of digits after floating point).
 - Text or Strings
     1. CHAR(number of characters)     -> Doesn't free unused allocated memory for characters.
     1. VARCHAR2(number of characters) -> free unused allocated memory.